Get

 2. Discourage Excessive Grooming

 Cats can sometimes become obsessed with grooming themselves.
 They may excessively groom if they’re in pain, itchy, or even feeling anxious.
 If you notice yours cleaning themselves more than usual, try to distract them during their grooming sessions to prevent excessive fur ingestion.
-Then, make an appointment with your veterinarian to determine the cause of their excessive grooming.
+Then, make an appointment with a veterinarian to determine the cause of their excessive grooming.

-Chinchilla Persian Cat Licking Paw Grooming
+Chinchilla Persian Cat licking its paw

 Image Credit: catinsyrup, Shutterstock